petersallai/moonblokz-radio-simulator/analyzer_detailed_spec.md

 2. Initialize UI with node positions and effective distances
 3. Open log file with appropriate mode
 4. Main loop:
-   - Read next log line
+   - Read next log line and concurrently wait for UICommands (use select)
-   - Parse timestamp and event
-   - Synchronize timing:
-     - Set first timestamp as reference
+     - If UICommand arrived handle it and start next iteration
-     - Calculate delay between log timestamp and reference + elapsed
+     - If new log line arrives check the timestamp
-     - Wait if log is ahead; process immediately if behind (reset reference)
+       - If it is the first log line save it and process it
+       - If it is not the first log line check the spent time between processing the last message and now.
-   - Dispatch events to UI via `UIRefreshQueue`
+         - If it is greater than the difference of the timestamps of the last log line and the new log line (log_line_difference) process the line.
+Dispatch events to UI via `UIRefreshQueue`
-   - Handle `UICommand` messages (e.g., `RequestNodeInfo`, `SeekAnalyzer`)
+         - Calculate the average difference between the log line processing real time and the log line timestamp for the last 100 log lines (average100).
+If average100 is smaller the difference between the last log line's processing time-last logline's timestamp log_line_difference should be multiplied by 0.9
+         - Wait for the remaining difference and concurrently for UICommandes (use select)
+         - If UICommand arrived handle it and start next iteration (in inner loop)
+         - If the time passed process the log line, dispatch events to UI via `UIRefreshQueue` and do the next iteration of the mainloop
    - In LogVisualization: Show "Visualization ended" alert on EOF
 5. Track packet history per node for `RequestNodeInfo` responses
 6. Update `last_processed_timestamp` for delay calculation in real-time mode